The Transition to Success Program is an alcohol and drug-free program.

 - family activities.

-- children and parents have experienced trauma
+- children and parents who have experienced trauma

-- children are reunited with parent(s) after removal
+- children reuniting with parent(s) after removal